wmkouw/flda/README.md

 This repository contains MATLAB code accompanying the paper:

- [Kouw, WM, Krijthe, JH, Loog, M, & van der Maaten, LJP (2016).
-Feature-level domain adaptation.
-Journal of Machine Learning Research, 17 (171), 1-32.](http://www.jmlr.org/papers/v17/15-206.html).
+"Feature-level domain adaptation."

+which is published in the Journal of Machine Learning Research 2016 ([pdf](http://www.jmlr.org/papers/v17/15-206.html)/[preprint](https://arxiv.org/abs/1512.04829)).

 For a cleaner implementation of flda as well as a translation into Python, see my library on transfer learners and domain-adaptive classifiers: [libTLDA](https://github.com/wmkouw/libTLDA).

 ## Installation
 Clone the repository (bash):